Pennsylvania Dog Bite Laws

 • registering the dog with the Pennsylvania Department of Agriculture

-• posting a clearly visible warning sign that there is a dangerous dog on the property
+• posting warning signs on the owner's property

 • paying any court-ordered restitution to a victim of a dangerous dog